 *After many unique fundraisers along with other organizations holding fundraisers, by 1992 the organization had raised over $160,000 for the building of this special playground.

-*Now, over 23 years later, the deterioration of C.A.M.D.E.N.
-Accessible Playground is being rebuilt and updated; this time with rubber matting throughout the playground and recyclable materials in place of wood, ensuring the playground will last much longer than the first.
-The playground is expected to be completed and re-opened by Summer, 2017.
+*Aug 26-28, 2016 and Sept.
+6-11, 2016 volunteers helped to rebuild this playground; this time with rubber matting throughout the playground and recyclable materials in place of wood, ensuring the playground will last much longer than the first.
+The playground was re-opened June 9, 2017.

 So you see, anyone, no matter who you are, can take a simple dream and make it a reality, just never let anything stop you.
 Dream, believe, and reach and you can achieve.
 Good luck with your dream, we hope it comes true.